Skip to main content

 • Confidently analyse and evaluate their own work, and that of others

-• Discover the history of art, craft, design and architecture, understanding periods, styles and major movements that have had impact.
+• Discover the history of art, craft, design and architecture, understanding periods, styles and major artistic movements.

 Year 7